KennyJrs/predict_crime/README.md

 # Analyze and predict crime based on machine learning methods.
 This prodect was a diploma work on theme "Analyze and predict crime based on machine learning methods".
-List of main used packages:
+List of main packages used:
 - requests;
 - pandas;
 - numpy;